DORA vs ISO 9001

 Implementation Overview

 Gap analyses, policy embedding, testing programs, vendor strategies.
 Proportional for SMEs/large firms; EU-focused, integrates EBA guidelines.
-Key: multi-year plans before 2025 deadline.
+Key: maintaining compliance following the 2025 deadline.
 (178 words)

 ISO 9001 Details